Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Universality of a bunch external fields

 \section{Universality of a bunch external fields}

-A uniform particle density considered in the last section is an idealization.
+The uniform particle density considered in the last section is an idealization.
 In reality, the linear particle density, $\lambda(z)$, varies considerably along the bunch.
-As an example, Figure~3a shows the current profile of electron bunches in the XFEL accelerator \cite{Altarelli:2006}.
-Electrons of energy 17.5 GeV forms bunches with a charge of 1 nC and a peak current of 5 kA.
+As an example, Fig.~3(a) shows the current profile of electron bunches in the XFEL accelerator \cite{Altarelli:2006}.
+Electrons of energy 17.5 GeV form bunches with a charge of 1 nC and a peak current of 5 kA.
 The current distribution is well fitted by a sum of two Gaussian distributions and a polynomial pedestal.
-Certainly, these bunches are ultra relativistic since $\gamma = 3.2\times 10^4$.
+Certainly, these bunches are ultra-relativistic since $\gamma = 3.2\times 10^4$.
 Now the question arises how to calculate the electric field of the bunch for a given distribution of the current density $J(z) = q\beta c\lambda(z)$.

 We will now argue that in the asymptotic limit $\gamma \rightarrow \infty $ the problem has a simple solution.